Analysis of the genetic basis of plant quantitative disease resistance

 Funding: The National Research Initiative of the USDA Cooperative State Research, Education, and Extension Service project 2007-35301-18133

-Analysis of environmental adaptation: photoperiodism in maize
+Analysis of selection response and environmental adaptation: photoperiodism in maize

 Photoperiodism represents a genetic barrier to adapting plants to new environments and confounds assessment of the true genetic merit of potentially valuable germplasm.
 In maize, a short-day species, tropical germplasm often exhibits sensitivity to the longer daylengths that occur at latitudes away from the equator.
 This sensitivity causes a delay in plant maturity that increases with increasing daylengths.
 Because maturity is correlated with most other traits, it is not possible to accurately assess the value of alleles in their target production environments.